Pedro Henrique (footballer, born 1996)

-Pedro Henrique Alves de Almeida (born 8 November 1996), commonly known as Pedro Henrique, is a Brazilian professional footballer who plays as a forward for Chinese Super League club Yunnan Yukun.
+Pedro Henrique Alves de Almeida (born 8 November 1996), commonly known as Pedro Henrique, is a Brazilian professional footballer who plays as a forward.

 Club career

 On 6 February 2024, Radomiak Radom announced that Henrique would be transferring to Chinese Super League club Wuhan Three Towns.

+On 1 January 2026, Yunnan Yukun announced Henrique's departure after the 2025 season.

+On 31 January 2026, Henrique signed Brazilian Série A club Vitória with a one year contract.